Master of Arts in Interdisciplinary Studies

 - The program of study must include a minimum of 48 quarter units of course work, at least 70% of all course work taken must be in 500- or 600-level courses;

-- The program of study must not include more than eight units of independent study course work, excluding the units allowed for thesis or project;
+- The program of study must not include more than eight units of independent study course work, excluding the units allowed for thesis or project; students may use one of the following courses for graduate independent study: ADMN 695, EDUC 601, HUM 695, NSCI 695, SSCI 695.

 - The program must include a synthesizing experience (comprehensive examination, project or thesis).
 This experience will satisfy the graduation writing requirement.
 The project or thesis may include an oral defense.
 Students may register for no more than nine units of thesis or project credit.
 The project or thesis may include an oral defense;